• Skip to main content

 Let’s start with the science…

 Fluorine is an element in the periodic table that does not occur in the elemental state in nature, as it is highly reactive.
-In pure form, it is a highly toxic, yellowish-green gas.
+In pure form, it is a highly-toxic, yellowish-green gas.
 The fluorine anion (negatively charged ion), or any of the compounds containing the anion, are termed fluorides.
-The fluoride in drinking water comes from adding a fluorine compound (usually sodium fluoride, sodium fluorosilicate, or fluorosilicic acid) to drinking water, which dissociates to release the F- ion.
+The fluoride in drinking water comes from the addition of a fluorine compound (usually sodium fluoride, sodium fluorosilicate, or fluorosilicic acid), which dissociates to release the F- ion.

-So, how did we get exposed to so much fluoride in the first place?
+So, how did we start getting exposed to so much fluoride in the first place?

 The History of Fluoride